-- 8.1 The general order of business for an ordinary meeting of the council shall be:
+- 8.1 The general order of business for an ordinary meeting of the Council shall be:

 - 1) Welcome

 - a.
 Acknowledgement of Indigenous Heritage

 - b.
 General Manager's Matters for Mention

 - 2) Acknowledgement of Official Visitors to the Council

-- 3) Apologies and Leave of Absence
+- 3) Apologies and Leave of Absence or Attendance by Audio-Visual Link by Councillors

 - 4) Declaration of Interests

 - 5) Confirmation of Minutes

 - 6) Agenda Items Subject to Public Address

 - 7) Condolences

 - 8) Mayoral Minutes

 - 9) Exception Reports Adoption of Items Not Identified for Discussion and Decision

 - 10) Reports for Determination

 - a.
 Planning Decisions

 - b.
 General Manager

 - c.
 City Planning

 - d.
 Infrastructure Services

 - e.
 Support Services

 - 11) Receipt of Minutes of Other Committees

 - 12) Notices of Motion

 - 13) Questions With Notice

 - 14) Responses to Questions With Notice from Previous Meeting

 - 15) Reports to be discussed in Confidential Session

-- 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+- 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.

-- 8.3 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.2 may speak to the motion before it is put.